Data StructuresTutorialbeginner

 A Queue data structure is a collection of data that implements a First In First Out (FIFO) principle.
 A Queue in Java is an interface, which means we need to implement it on a concrete class.
 Usually, we use it on LinkedList or PriorityQueue classes.

-Queues provide as with access to the beginning and the end of the list, respectively called the head and the tail.
+Queues provide us with access to the beginning and the end of the list, respectively called the head and the tail.

 Simply imagine a tube where you add items in from one end and they come out the other end in the same order you added them.